There's no better way to appreciate the beauty and scale of Tajikistan's landscapes than on foot © mbrand85, Shutterstock

 The majority of routes centre on Seven Lakes or Artuch.
-The Seven Lakes, or ‘Haft Kul’ in Tajik, are a necklace-like string of turquoise lakes stretched out through the mountains to the south of Penjikent.
+The Seven Lakes, or ‘Haftkul’ in Tajik, are a necklace-like string of turquoise lakes stretched out through the mountains to the south of Panjakent.
 There are numerous photogenic picnic spots and short walks along the various lakeshores, the best of which is at the seventh and final lake, Hazor Chashma.
 Trekking from Seven Lakes to Iskanderkul takes five days.
 Starting at Marguzor you cross the Tavasang Pass (3,300m) into the Archa Maidan Valley, from where the trail splits to either the northern Zurmech Pass (3,250m) and Artuch, or to the Sarimal Valley and the Pshtikul Pass (3,820m) into the Archamaidon Valley.
+The best camping spot in the valley is at Duobai Sarimat, the confluence of the Archa Maidan and Duoba rivers, where you are likely to meet local shepherds.

-Keeping to the left side of the Archamaidon River, cross the bridge and climb the Dudandon Pass (4,000m), which has impressive views of Mount Pushnovat (4,637m) to the northwest and Mount Dudandon (4,300m) to the east.
+Keeping to the left side of the Archamaidon River, cross the bridge and climb the Dukdon Pass (3,810m), which has impressive views of Mount Pushnovat (4,637m) to the northwest and Mount Dudandon (4,300m) to the east.
 You descend to the junction with the Karakul River, and follow the north bank along to Sarytag, from where it is just 5km to the western end of Iskanderkul.